rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

           loop: "{{ home_dirs.stdout_lines }}"
           # same as loop: "{{ home_dirs.stdout.split() }}"

-.. note:: Registration happens even when a task is skipped due to the conditional.
-This way you can query the variable for `` is skipped`` to know if task was attempted or not.

 As shown previously, the registered variable's string contents are accessible with the 'stdout' value.
 You may check the registered variable's string contents for emptiness::